shinagawa-haruko/shinagawa-haruko/README.md

 ### Hey, Everyone 👋

-Hi, I'm 品川・春子(Shinagawa Haruko), a passionate Full Stack Fintech developer who likes to build FinTech solutions utilizing blockchain technologies and financial trading strategies.
+Hi, I'm 品川・春子(Shinagawa Haruko), a passionate Full Stack Fintech developer.
 I am always targeting to create valuable solutions that impact life and doing so by applying development best practices, methodologies, and building platforms easy to use.
 I take great care in the experience, architecture, and code quality of the things I build.